Vitorhlem/Vemag.mes/README.md

-# TruCar / VEMAG.mes
+# VEMAG.mes

-**TruCar** (also known as VEMAG.mes) is a comprehensive Vehicle Management and Production Monitoring System (MES).
+**VEMAGmes** is a comprehensive and Production Monitoring System (MES).
 It integrates a modern web interface with IoT hardware for real-time tracking and management.

 ## 🚀 Overview

 The system is designed to manage:
-- **Vehicles & Fleets**: Tracking maintenance, fuel logs, costs, and tires.
 - **Production Monitoring**: Real-time status updates from machinery via IoT devices.
-- **Inventory**: Parts and implements management.
-- **Logistics**: Freight orders and journey planning.

 ## 🏗 Architecture